Partner seen via:

 Your mind does not jump all over the place whenever you try to do something."

-Editing requires conscious use of"forgiveness which is very demanding emotionally, and should only be attempted by those who have reached sufficient levels of spiritual development.
+Editing requires conscious use of forgiveness which is very demanding emotionally, and is recommended to be attempted by those who have reached sufficient levels of spiritual development.

 Marriage not a Commodity, Possession, Goal or Achievement(although it is promoted as one!)

 Sometimes I am asked to predict the timing of marriage.